varghand/sound-realms-web/README.md

 Visit the page at [www.sound-realms.com](https://www.sound-realms.com).

 The live version runs on Node v.
-16 – this is configurable on [Netlify](https://app.netlify.com/sites/sound-realms).
+20 – this is configurable on [Netlify](https://app.netlify.com/sites/sound-realms).

-Currently not compatible with prettier plugin.

 ## Project setup
 ```